adrianbj/FieldtypeVideo/README.md

 * Multi language versions of subtitles
 * Support for uploading multiple formats of the same video (mp4, webm, etc) and/or automated video format conversion
-* Integrate mediaelementjs into the module so users can enter shortcodes in RTE fields to display videos where they want

 ### Discussion